Aththas/resturant/README.md

 Savor the essence of culinary delight on our Restaurant Website.
 Immerse yourself in a digital dining experience where exquisite menus, cozy ambiance, and online reservations converge.
 Explore our culinary offerings, reserve your table effortlessly, and indulge in a symphony of flavors with a click

 ## Installation
-Restaurant Website locally, follow these steps:
+To run Restaurant Website locally, follow these steps:

 1. Install Xampp server (or wamp server)
 2. Clone the repository into C:\xampp\htdocs folder: git clone https://github.com/Aththas/resturant.git